iainsouttar/MicrotubuleModel/README.md

 `lengthscales.jl` has the derivation of the values for the damping constants as well as the Brownian motion values and equilibrium spring lengths laterally.

-## TODO

-- [ ] ensure lattice can be constructed with different protofilament numbers etc
-- [ ] ensure the lattice is then still stable with the same natural bond angles.
-- [ ] Test various kinesin mechanisms

-## Potential extensions

-- [ ] In theory the simulations could be faster if the algorithm iterates over the springs and distributes the forces to the beads rather than directly iterating over the beads.
-- [ ]